ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 - Computation is fast

-  - Only store data of terminal nodes
+  - Only store data in terminal nodes

   - Has
     $$